gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

     - master
 ```

-We're going to use the latest Docker image publicly available for Maven, which already contains everything we need to perform our tasks.
+It uses the latest Docker image for Maven, which already contains everything you need to perform all the tasks.
-Environment variables are set to instruct Maven to use the homedir of our repo instead of the user's home.
+Environment variables are set to instruct Maven to use the `homedir` of the repo instead of the user's home.
-Caching the `.m2/repository` folder, where all the Maven files are stored, and the `target` folder, that is the location where our application will be created,
+Caching the .m2/repository folder (where all the Maven files are stored), and the target folder (where our application will be created), will be useful for speeding up the process
-is useful in order to speed up the process: Maven runs all its phases in a sequential order, so executing `mvn test` will automatically run `mvn compile` if needed,
+by running all Maven phases in a sequential order, therefore, executing `mvn test` will automatically run `mvn compile` if necessary.
-but we want to improve performances by caching everything that has been already created in a previous stage.
 Both `build` and `test` jobs leverage the `mvn` command to compile the application and to test it as defined in the test suite that is part of the repository.

 Deploy to Artifactory is done as defined by the secret variables we set up earlier.
-The deployment occurs only if we're pushing or merging to `master` branch, so development versions are tested but not published.
+The deployment occurs only if we're pushing or merging to `master` branch, so that the development versions are tested but not published.

 Done!
-We've now our changes in the GitLab repo, and a pipeline has already been started for this commit.
-Let's go to the **Pipelines** tab and see what happens.
+Now you have all the changes in the GitLab repo, and a pipeline has already been started for this commit.
+In the **Pipelines** tab you can see what's happening.
-If we've no errors, we can see some text like this at the end of the `deploy` job output log:
+If the deployment has been successful, the deploy job log will output:

 ```
 [INFO] ------------------------------------------------------------------------